-This notice invites applications for Mid-phase grants only.
-The notice inviting applications for Expansion grants is published elsewhere in this issue of the Federal Register.
+This notice invites applications for Expansion grants only.
+The notice inviting applications for Mid-phase grants is published elsewhere in this issue of the Federal Register.
 The notice inviting applications for Early-phase grants will be published in the Federal